Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 Factors considered when determining a sanction/responsive action may include, but are not limited to:

-• The need for sanctions/responsive actions to bring an end to the sexual harassment and/or retaliation
+• the need for sanctions/responsive actions to bring an end to the sex-based harassment and/or retaliation,

-• The need for sanctions/responsive actions to prevent the future recurrence of sexual harassment and/or retaliation
+• the need for sanctions/responsive actions to prevent the future recurrence of sex-based harassment and/or retaliation,

-• The need to remedy the effects of the sexual harassment and/or retaliation on the Complainant and the community
+• the need to remedy the effects of the sex-based harassment and/or retaliation on the Complainant and the community,

 The sanctions described in this policy are not exclusive of, and may be in addition to, other actions taken, or sanctions imposed by external authorities.